bsse-scf/pyMINFLUX/README.md

 $ python pyminflux/main.py
 ```

+## User manual

+The user manual is hosted in the [project wiki](https://github.com/bsse-scf/pyMINFLUX/wiki/pyMINFLUX-user-manual).

-## Official website and documentation
+## Official website

 The official pyMINFLUX website is on https://pyminflux.ethz.ch.